computational-psychology/stimupy/README.md

 <p align=center>
 A pure-Python package
-for creating new and existing visual stimuli commonly used in the sudy of contrast, brightness/lightness, and other aspects of visual perception.
+for creating new and existing visual stimuli commonly used in the study of contrast, brightness, lightness, and other aspects of visual perception.
 </p>